-Graduate Studies Office: The Office of the Dean of Graduate Studies is responsible for the overall affairs of the postgraduate community; v.a. generic skills modules, welfare, internal scholarships, etc. You are strongly advised to look at the Graduate Studies Office http://graduatestudies.nuim.ie/ website.
+Graduate Studies Office: The Office of the Dean of Graduate Studies is responsible for the overall affairs of the postgraduate community; this includes generic skills modules, welfare, internal scholarships, etc. You are strongly advised to look at the Graduate Studies Office website.
 It contains information on the governance of and regulations for postgraduate degree programmes as well as information about: The Graduate Feedback Council; The Postgraduate Researchers' Forum; The Postgraduate Society.